 - School of Informatics funding packages provided to both institute-led PhD and CDT students do not cover the "write up" year matriculation charge, nor any continuation charges that may be applicable to students who request extensions beyond their maximum end dates.

 - All students are required to matriculate with the University on or shortly after the start date prescribed in the EUCLID offer letter.
 Any proposed change of start date should be discussed with the intended supervisor and the IGS, which may require and amendment in funding provision and the creation of a revised EUCLID offer letter.
 See matriculation advice at Arrival & Induction.

-- Upon matriculation, all PGR students must visit/contact the University Fees Department and provide them with a copy of their offer letter.
+- Upon matriculation, all PGR students must provide the University Fees Department with a copy of their offer letter.
 In the case of funded PGR students, this is to ensure the University issues the tuition fee invoice to the School of Informatics (and not you as an individual).